March 14

 Spurgeon’s Daily Help

-You have lost your friends some of you, come to the grave of your best friend—your brother, yes, one who "sticks closer than a brother."
-Come you to the grave of your dearest relative, O Christian, for Jesus is your husband.
-"Your maker is your husband, the Lord of Hosts is his name."
-Does not affection
+Some of you have lost friends—come to the grave of your best friend, your brother, the one who "sticks closer than a brother."
+Come to the grave of your dearest loved one, O Christian, because Jesus is your husband.
+"Your Maker is your husband, the Lord of Hosts is His name."
+Doesn’t love draw you there?

-draw you?
-Do not the sweet lips of love woo you?
-Is not the place sanctified where one so well beloved slept, although but for a moment?
-Surely you need no eloquence.
-I have but the power, in simple, but earnest accents, to repeat the words, "Come, see the place where the Lord lay."
+Don’t the sweet whispers of love call you?
+Isn’t the place made holy where someone so beloved rested, even if only for a moment?
+Surely, you need no persuasive words.
+I can only simply and earnestly repeat, "Come, see the place where the Lord lay."

 Public domain content from Daily Help by Charles Spurgeon.